sjezewski/github_to_jira/Readme.md

   - your github / jira repos to convert
   - your github / jira usernames
   - your jira config
+- Create all the JIRA versions to correspond to the github milestones
 - Run the script and specify the config file: `./bin/convert config/example.yml`
   - You'll be prompted for you github / jira credentials
   - These are only stored in memory -- the script uses basic auth to authenticate w both APIs (its encrypted over https)